The Best Places to Visit in Australia

-Bruny Island Long Weekend (Image Credit: Jess Bonde)
+Bruny Island Long Weekend (Image Credit: Pennicott Wilderness Cruises/Discover Tasmania)

 Bruny Island

-A gem off the coast of Hobart, Bruny Island is as far south as you can go before hitting Antarctica.
-It brings a little of the two countries together, and the result is stunning.
+A nature-lover’s delight off the coast of Hobart, Bruny Island is as far south as you can go before hitting Antarctica.
+It brings a little of the two countries together, and the result is magnificent.
 One day, you’ll see arctic wildlife like penguins and seal colonies; the next, you’ll explore the rainforest and tick off some of the island’s many walking trails, spotting unique animal and plant species.

 Bruny Island is a foodie’s dream, and no visit is complete without indulging in its best exports: cheese, raspberries, black cherries, oysters, and wine.

-Sitchu Picks: The best way to discover the natural beauty of this island is to embark on an immersive three-day expedition with the Tasmanian Walking Company Spend your day taking in the sweeping landscapes and abundant wildlife sightings before settling in at Tasmanian Walking Company’s secluded forest camp, where chef-cooked meals packed with local produce await.
+Sitchu Tip: The best way to discover the remote and natural beauty of this island is to embark on an immersive three-day expedition with the Tasmanian Walking Company.
+Spend your day taking in the sweeping landscapes and abundant wildlife sightings before settling in at Tasmanian Walking Company’s secluded forest camp, where chef-cooked meals packed with local produce await.

 Huon Valley

-Just a short drive south of Hobart is Tasmania's Huon Valley.
-Known widely for its salmon production and apple orchards, as well as craft cider makers and boutique winemakers - it's little wonder with so much emphasis on homegrown produce, the region has quickly become a foodie destination.
+Just a short drive south of Hobart is Tasmania’s Huon Valley.
+Known widely for its salmon production and apple orchards, as well as craft cider makers and boutique winemakers, it’s little wonder that with so much emphasis on homegrown produce, the region has quickly become a foodie destination.

-Sitchu Picks: The Taste of the Huon festival is held in March each year, showcasing the best fresh produce in the region.
-For accommodation, you can't go past the stunning Villa Talia sitting atop the banks of the Huon River.
+Need To Know: The Taste of the Huon festival is held in March each year, showcasing the best fresh produce in the region.

 Flinders Island

-An otherworldly paradise brimming with breathtaking natural wonders, Flinders Island needs to be seen to be believed.
-Over stretches of beautiful coastline, you’ll find stunning natural bushland, more than 120 secluded beaches and exceptional dining experiences centred around the freshest seafood, locally grown produce, and hand-raised meats.
+Over stretches of beautiful coastline, you’ll find swathes of natural bushland, more than 120 secluded beaches and exceptional dining experiences centred around the freshest seafood, locally grown produce, and hand-raised meats on Flinders Island.

-Outdoor enthusiasts will be in their element on Flinders Island with endless opportunities for adventure.
+Outdoor enthusiasts will be in their element with endless opportunities for adventure.
 From snorkelling and fishing to cycling through its rugged landscapes, there is no shortage of activities to experience.
-Go off the beaten track and discover some of the island’s attractions from Castle Rock and Palana Beach to Strzelecki National Park.
+Go off the beaten track and discover some of the island’s attractions, from Castle Rock and Palana Beach to Strzelecki National Park.

-Best Places to Visit in Australia: Northern Territory
+Best Places to Visit in the Northern Territory

 Katherine Gorge (Image credit: @angelicaladino)